 Professional Learning Time Is The Biggest Bet You Make – Try R.A.P.I.D.

 The magnitude of the challenges faced by students who experienced disruptions to their learning over the past several years is nothing like we have ever experienced before as a nation.
 Students who missed the equivalent of anywhere from 4 to 20+ weeks of instruction have a broad range of needs, as do the teachers who serve them.
-(Just think of the recess and lunchtime your students who are English learners missed or the gentle reminders and personalized executive function supports the kids didn't have in classrooms over the past few years.
+(Just think of the recess and lunchtime your students missed or the gentle reminders and personalized executive function supports the kids didn't have in classrooms over the past few years.
 It wasn’t just academic instruction time that was lost, but peer and teacher nurturing.)

 Yet, the overnight shift to remote learning in 2020 is all the proof we need to remind ourselves that we, as educators, have never met a problem that was too hard to tackle when it came to the kids.